docker/docs/datacenter/ucp/2.1/guides/admin/backups-and-disaster-recovery.md

 4. Perform a restore operation on the recovered swarm manager node.
 5. Log in to UCP and browse to the nodes page, or use the CLI `docker node ls` command.
-6. If any nodes are listed as `down`, you'll have to manually [remove these nodes](configure/scale-your-cluster.md) from the cluster and then re-join them using a `docker swarm join` operation with the cluster's new join-token.
+6. If any nodes are listed as `down`, you need to manually [remove these nodes](configure/scale-your-cluster.md) from the cluster and then re-join them using a `docker swarm join` operation with the cluster's new join-token.